 Speaking of the cookie-cutter model used by hit country radio today, there are many topics that writers won’t touch on, or words they won’t say, or themes they won’t use, because then their songs won’t get picked up.
 Understandable, but still antithetical to what country music used to be – a fearless form of truth-telling.
 Amateur writers are still willing to deal with these topics in their music.

 Maybe you’re truly a fan of hit country music radio and don’t want to give undiscovered writers a chance.
-But we’ll just leave this here: Go ahead and listen to a few of Ben’s songs on the homepage and then honestly tell us that it’s not great music.
+But we’ll just leave this here: Go ahead and listen to a few of Elvis’s songs on the homepage and then honestly tell us that it’s not great music.